 It would be best if you talked to your doctor and fitness trainer before starting any exercise program.
 Remember that each program has its pros and cons, which you must go through with a professional.
 Again, different programs best fit different fitness goals.

 For example, stretching exercises are more suitable for improving flexibility and fighting muscle stiffness.
-Likewise, you need to know various things about the activity you have chosen, for example, how long and often you should work out.
+Likewise, you need to know various things about the activity you have chosen, for example, proper form and how long and often you should work out.

-For instance, if it is a strength training activity, Mayo Clinic suggests performing the program at least once or twice a week (5).
-Knowing this, some may want to perform the routine five or six days a week to maximize their results.
+For instance, if it is a strength training activity, Mayo Clinic suggests performing the program at least twice a week (5).
+It’s also recommended to include at least 150 minutes per week of moderate intensity aerobic activity.

 These are some of the many factors you need to go through with these professionals.
 So, make sure you schedule an appointment with them.